wavefrontHQ/docs/pages/doc/tracing_external_services.md

       `_inboundExternalService`
     </td>
     <td markdown="span">
-      This span tag helps you identify the direction of the tracing traffic when an external service sends requests to a service in your application.
+      Identifies the direction of the tracing traffic when an external service sends requests to a service in your application.
       <br/>For example, an external Azure service sends requests to the `styling` service.
 Wavefront now has spans that show the `styling` service receiving requests.
-Add the `_outboundExternalService` to the existing spans to show that the external Azure service is sending requests to the `styling` service.
+Add `_outboundExternalService` to the existing spans to show that the external Azure service is sending requests to the `styling` service.
       <br/>![TO BE ADDED](images/)
     </td>
   </tr>
 </table>

-{% include note.html content=" If your external service has both the `_outboundExternalService` and `_inboundExternalService` span tags, Wavefront only uses the `_outboundExternalService` span tag to show data on the application map." %}
+{% include note.html content=" If your external service has both the `_outboundExternalService` and `_inboundExternalService` span tags, Wavefront uses only the `_outboundExternalService` span tag to show data on the application map." %}

 ### Optional Span Tags